OfficeDev/O365-EDU-Tools/SDSProfileManagementDocs/resources/educationidentitydomain.md

-# identityDomain resource type
+# educationidentitydomain resource type

 This resource represents mapping between an education user type and the domain the user's account belongs to.
-The domain resource is part of the [identity creation option](identitycreationconfiguration.md).
+The domain resource is part of the [identity creation option](educationidentitycreationconfiguration.md).

 ### Properties